MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - Provide update agents and corresponding software updates for the usable lifetime of the device to ensure security updates can be applied.
 - Include device management capabilities to enable cloud-driven device configuration and automated security response.
 - Run security agents that integrate with security monitoring, detection, and response systems.
-- Minimize physical attack footprint, for example by eliminating USB ports.
+- Minimize physical attack footprint, for example by turning off or disabling any device features that aren't needed, such as physical USB or UART ports, or WiFi or Bluetooth connectivity.
+Use physical removal, covering, or blocking when necessary.
+- Protect data on devices.
+If data at rest is stored on devices, use standard encryption algorithms to encrypt the data.

 Several Azure products and services support IoT device security.